City of Lakes Community Land Trust

-The mission of the CLCLT is to provide and foster stewardship of perpetually affordable home ownership opportunities for low- and moderate-income families throughout Minneapolis and is achieved through three major objectives, including:
+The mission of the CLCLT is to provide and foster stewardship of perpetually affordable home ownership opportunities for low- and moderate-income individuals and families throughout Minneapolis.

 - Assisting households that otherwise would never be able to purchase a home responsibly in having the ability to do so;